What Is CBD?

-Practically unheard of just a decade ago, CBD has been taking the world by storm, especially since the first FDA-approved CBD isolate went to market in 2018 to help manage epilepsy.
+Practically unheard of just a decade ago, CBD has been taking the world by storm, especially since the first FDA-approved CBD isolate went to market in 2018 to claiming to help manage epilepsy.
 So, let’s take a look at the difference between CBD and THC, to help you decide whether it’s right for you.

 Does CBD Get You High?

 One of the biggest concerns that people have regarding CBD is its association with the cannabis plant.
 Firstly, many people don’t like the feeling of being high, and secondly, even more people don’t want to feel high, especially when it comes to everyday life responsibilities including going to work and caring for your family.
 So, does CBD get you high?
 The short answer is, absolutely not.
 CBD is a non-intoxicating compound and in order to understand this fully, it’s worth knowing a bit more about phytocannabinoids.
 Especially the difference between CBD and THC.